 Exige S 2ZZ-GE 48mm 4-1 Manifold & Catalyser

 On a supercharged install, it's all about the supercharger.
 After all, that's why it's been added to the motor!
 Engine-driven, power and torque are there from low revs.
 Forced induction motors, whether Turbo or SC do NOT like back-pressure.
 But you can't just add a big-bore manifold and system and sit back waiting for the power and torque.
 What you DON'T want in the manifold are the lonnnnng primaries plus a secondary section necessary in an N/A install.
 SC manifolds need to be shorter - but not TOO short.
 A stepped primary, using a smaller bore at the exhaust port is good for gas-speed/torque but as the engine and SC accelerate, you need a bigger bore to handle the gas volumes.
 You must use a proper, merged 4-1 collector to smooth the gas-flow from the primaries into the final pipe - and try not to use sharp 90deg bends.
 Back-pressure is to be avoided.
 When we dyno'd this design, I was looking at the graph but it was mentioned that engine operating temperatures had dropped 10deg.
 Always remember that the SC is a parasite sitting on your motor.
 If you decrease the exhaust back-pressure, the SC has an easier life pumping air into the inlet manifold.
 Think of it like blowing up a balloon.
-If someone puts a half-brick on it whist you're blowing away, you'll get pretty red-faced and overheated!
+If someone puts a half-brick on it whist you're blowing away, you'll soon become red-faced and overheated!

 A short, well-designed and built 4-1 manifold will allow the SC to do its job much more efficiently.
 Looking at more mundane design features (but no less important IMO), the 2bular 4-1 uses a 10mm thick Stainless head flange to bolt to the cylinder head.
 Now that material LOVES to expand when heated - a LOT.
 So our head flange has expansion slots laser-cut into it to allow for this.